How Much Does It Cost To Build A House? An In-Depth Look

 Figure Out What You Want

-Before you even create a budget or start looking for land, you should get an idea of whether the house you want is the one you can afford.
+Before you even create a budget or start looking for land, you should get an idea of whether the house style you want is the one you can afford.
 Deciding on a few basic factors will help you start to get an idea of how much money you’ll be spending.
-These include things like build type, location and size.

 For many people, building their own home means working with an architect to get exactly the design and construction they want.
-However, custom homes can cost between $100 – $400 per square-foot according to HomeAdvisor.
-For an average 2,500-square-foot home, that can get expensive.
+However, architects often charge $10,000 – $60,000, according to HomeAdvisor.

 For a more cost-conscious choice, you might consider buying into a housing development.
 With this option, you work with a housing developer or builder who offers you a limited number of floorplans, add-ons or upgrades to choose from.
 You get some amount of customizability at a lower cost; buying into a development can save up to 15% on home building costs, according to HomeAdvisor.